dagger/cloak/docs/next/project.md

 ## Concepts

 - A project file defines workflows
+  - A project file loads extensions
 - A workflow makes a query to the API
+- A query can:
-- A query can have optional parameters
+  - have optional parameters
-- A query can be bound to optional host resources (eg. local directory, env vars, secrets)
+  - be bound to optional host resources (eg. local directory, env vars, secrets)
-- A project file loads extensions
 - An extension can come from 3 sources
   - core: builtins implemented by dagger
   - universe: public packages from the catalog